Prayagraj: Railways

-Allahabad Junction is one of the main railway junctions in northern India and headquarters of the North Central Railway Zone.
+Prayagraj Junction is one of the main railway junctions in northern India and headquarters of the North Central Railway Zone.

-Allahabad has following nine railway stations in its city limits :
+Prayagraj has following nine railway stations in its city limits :

 The city is connected to most other Uttar Pradesh cities and major Indian cities such as Kolkata, New Delhi, Hyderabad, Patna, Mumbai, Visakhapatnam, Chennai, Bangalore, Guwahati, Thiruvananthapuram, Pune, Bhopal, Kanpur, Lucknow and Jaipur.

 Roads

-Buses operated by Uttar Pradesh State Road Transport Corporation and Allahabad City Transport Service are an important means of public transport for travelling to various parts of the city, state and outskirts.
+Buses operated by Uttar Pradesh State Road Transport Corporation and Prayagraj City Transport Service are an important means of public transport for travelling to various parts of the city, state and outskirts.
 Auto Rickshaws have been a popular mode of transportation.
-Cycle rickshaws are the most economical means of transportation in Allahabad along with e-rickshaws.
+Cycle rickshaws are the most economical means of transportation in Prayagraj along with e-rickshaws.

-There are several important National Highways that pass through Allahabad:
+There are several important National Highways that pass through Prayagraj:

-Cable-stayed, New Yamuna Bridge (built 2001–04), is in Allahabad and connects the city to the suburb of Naini across the Yamuna.
+Cable-stayed, New Yamuna Bridge (built 2001–04), is in Prayagraj and connects the city to the suburb of Naini across the Yamuna.
 The Old Naini Bridge now accommodates railway and auto traffic.
-A road bridge across the Ganges also connects Allahabad and Jhusi.
-National Waterway 1, the longest Waterway in India, connects Allahabad and Haldia.
+A road bridge across the Ganges also connects Prayagraj and Jhusi.
+National Waterway 1, the longest Waterway in India, connects Prayagraj and Haldia.

 The city generates 5,34,760 kg of domestic solid wastes daily, while the per capita generation of waste is 0.40 kg per day.
 The sewer service areas are divided into nine zones in the city.
-Allahabad Municipal Corporation oversees the solid waste management project.
-Allahabad was the first city to get pre-paid meters for electricity bill in Uttar Pradesh.
+Prayagraj Municipal Corporation oversees the solid waste management project.
+Prayagraj was the first city to get pre-paid meters for electricity bill in Uttar Pradesh.
 The city is equipped with over 40 CCTVs at major crossings and markets.